-8. Apply 12 volts D.C. to the orange (up) lead wire until the entire length of nylon reed has been expelled from drive.
+8. Apply 12 volts D.C. to the green (up) wire until the entire length of nylon reed has been expelled from drive.
 Pull on the mast to keep the nylon taut.

 NOTE: If the drive assembly is inoperative, it will be necessary to manually remove the nylon reed from the drive assembly.
-DO NOT DISASSEMBLE DRIVE ASSEMBLY FOR ANY PURPOSE WHILE THE ANTENNA IS COVER-ED BY THE MANUFACTURER'S WARRANTY.
+DO NOT DISASSEMBLE DRIVE AS-SEMBLY FOR ANY PURPOSE WHILE THE ANTENNA IS COVERED BY THE MANU-FACTURER'S WARRANTY.

-To remove the nylon reed from disabled drive assembly, place the assembly in a vice with the normal plane of the nylon parallel with the floor.
+To remove the nylon reed from disabled drive assembly, place the assembly in a vise with the normal plane of the nylon parallel with the floor.
 Using both hands, pull on the .300 dia. mast tube until the nylon is removed completely from the drive assembly.